-- 14.1.
-The following section applies to government and public securities ("such securities"). - 14.2.
+- 14.2.
 Where no more than 35% in value of the Scheme Property of a Sub-fund is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue. - 14.3.
 The Company or a Sub-fund may invest more than 35% in value of the Scheme Property in such securities issued by any one body provided that: - 14.3.1. the ACD has before any such investment is made consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objectives of the relevant Sub-fund; - 14.3.2. no more than 30% in value of the Scheme Property consists of such securities of any one issue; - 14.3.3. the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; - 14.3.4. the disclosures required by the FCA have been made. - 14.4.
-Notwithstanding 12.1 and subject to 14.2 and 14.3 above, in applying the 20% limit in paragraph 12.9 with respect to a single body, government and public securities issued by that body shall be taken into account.
+The Company or a Sub-fund may invest more than 35% in value of the Scheme Property in such securities issued by or on behalf of or guaranteed by any one or more of the Government of the United Kingdom, Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Netherlands, New Zealand, Norway, Portugal, Spain, Sweden, Switzerland and United States of America or by one of the following international organisations: Asian Development Bank (ADB), Council of Europe Development Bank, Deutsche Ausgleichsbank (DTA), Eurofima, European Bank for Reconstruction and Development (EBRD), International Finance Corporation (IFC), Kreditanstalt für Wiederaufbau (KFW) and the Nordic Investment Bank (NIB) and the European Investment Bank, with such amendments thereto as the Directors may resolve from time to time. - 14.5.
+Notwithstanding 12.1 and subject to 14.2, 14.3 AND 14.4 above, in applying the 20% limit in paragraph 12.9 with respect to a single body, government and public securities issued by that body shall be taken into account.